skylerto/mom-and-pop-books/doc/design/04-implementation.md

 ### Java Beans

 Each of our database tables has a corresponding Java class called `Bean`.
-The bean pattern maps rows within a database table to java objects.
+The bean pattern maps rows within a database table to Java objects.
 In our implementation we use beans to represent a singular database row.
 For this reason, we need to create a bean class for each of our database tables.
-In practise, each table row from a database query instantiates a new instance of the corresponding bean class (see Data Access Objects section).
+In practice, each table row from a database query instantiates a new instance of the corresponding bean class (see Data Access Objects section).

 As the beans keep track of the singular class, we treat them as a specific type of model.
 If we need to preform any operations on a singular model instance, here is where the logic lay.
 E.g. if we would like to get a user's full name, we add the method `getFullName()` to the UserBean which concatenates the user's first name and last name.
 This is to avoid clouding our database with redundant data.